 In the top right corner of your usage chart on the Analyse tab, the dropdown list allows you to select a month, week or day view of your consumption data.

 The below comparisons, from the same household in different months of the year, show how much seasons, weather and lifestyle can influence power consumption.
-Check out February – a warm month, with lots of light, the kids are back at school and we’re mostly out of the house and in the sunshine.
+Check out February 2017 – an averagely warm month, with lots of light; the kids are back at school and we’re mostly out of the house and in the sunshine.
 This household used a total of 477.51 units of power during February.
 Compare this to the month of June below, and you’ll see a very different picture.
 We spend more time indoors in the colder months, and require more electricity to keep cosy and comfortable.
 Consumption for this household over June was 1556.25 units.

 Even from week to week, our consumption habits might change.
 The below charts compare two weeks in July.
 The first chart reflects a typical winter week in this household (3-9 July 2017), with a total of 393.17 units of power used.
 The second reflects a week of school holidays, in which a storm swept the country (10-16 July 2017).
 Not only was the family home during the day, but they were also using more electricity to stay warm and comfortable as the storm raged outside their window.
 A total of 545.6 units of electricity were used that week.